-- What if he doesn’t love me as much as I love him?
+- What if they doesn’t love me as much as I love them?

-- What if he’s hiding something from me?
+- What if they’re hiding something from me?

-- What if he wants to cheat on me?
+- What if they want to cheat on me?

-- What if he likes someone else better?
+- What if they like someone else better?

 - What if my anxiety ruins our relationship? (anxiety about the anxiety)